civicrm/cxnapp/README.md

  * The globally unique ID for the app (`org.example.myapp`)
  * The distinguished name ("DN", as in X.509 or LDAP) for your organization.

-(**Tip**: If you run separate installations for staging/development/production, then you may copy `metadata.json` from one system to another.
-To initialize the second system, simply run `cxnapp:init` again.
-The command will preserve `metadata.json` and add any missing files.)

-To ensure that the identity has been generated, view the homepage:
+To ensure that the identity was generated, view the homepage:

 ```
 $ curl http://127.0.0.1:8000